CCOSTAN/Home-AssistantConfig/README.md

 You can also vist my [Blog](http://www.vmwareinfo.com/search/label/iot) for all of my [Home Automation Posts](http://www.vmwareinfo.com/search/label/iot).

+You can also see my home in action by following it's Twitter account [@BearStoneHA](https://twitter.com/BearStoneHA)
 ![Screenshot of SmartHome](https://lh3.googleusercontent.com/-vKGF5gdz_VY/WVpP7qjsmjI/AAAAAAADVZ4/sGyiS1PjouUQxrEbWVfot6raxcElv4r-wCHMYCw/s1600/clip_image001%255B4%255D)

 This is my Home Assistant Configuration created with the All In One installer [expanded to 16GB.](https://community.home-assistant.io/t/expanding-partition-on-sd-card-for-raspberry-pi-with-noobs-pre-installed/2036)  I update it pretty regularly. :star: